Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 This needs to be run on a HPC GPU node or a local machine with GPU computing capability see [here](https://community.nanoporetech.com/requirements_documents/minion-it-reqs.pdf).

 The result is a basecalled library output directory containing *pass/* and *fail/* directories plus sequencing metadata files.
-This then forms th input data for the workflow.
+This then forms the input data for the workflow.

 ## The Workflow